 Governance Process – 2 Board Structure

-The structure and mandate of the Board are defined by the legislation under which it was incorporated, any special purposes legislation governing its mandate, the letters patent, the bylaws and these governance policies enacted under the authority of the bylaws.
+The structure and mandate of the Board are defined by the legislation under which it was incorporated, any special purposes legislation governing its mandate, the bylaws and these governance policies enacted under the authority of the bylaws.

 2.1: Members in good standing Members in good standing shall be entitled to vote on the election of Directors to the Board of Directors of the AHPCA.

-2.2: Directors The Board of Directors is comprised of not less than 6 (six) members.
+2.2: Directors The Board of Directors is comprised of not less than 6 (six) members and a maximum of 20(twenty) members.
 The elected officers of the Organization are the Chair, Vice Chair, Secretary, Treasurer, and Past Chair.
 The Board shall also elect a member to serve as the provincial representative to the Canadian Hospice Palliative Care Association.

-2.3: Committees The Standing Committees of the Board are established in the bylaws and policies.
-Ad hoc committees or working groups may be established by the Board from time to time to carry out certain tasks or make recommendations to the Board on specific issues.
-Ad hoc committees and working groups will be automatically disbanded by Board motion when the task is completed or no longer relevant.
-Terms of reference outlining committee membership, mandate and procedures are required for all committees and working groups.
-The Board Chair and/or the Executive Director are ex-officio members of all committees and working groups.
+2.3: Committees The Committees of the Board are established in the bylaws and policies.
+Ad hoc committees may be established by the Board from time to time to carry out certain tasks or make recommendations to the Board on specific issues.
+Ad hoc committees will be disbanded by Board motion when the task is completed or no longer relevant.
+Terms of reference outlining committee membership, mandate and procedures are required for all committees.
+The Board Chair and/or the Executive Director are ex-officio members of all committees.